zkbt/exoatlas/docs/index.md

-# exoatlas

-## 🌌 Welcome!
+# 🌌 exoatlas!

-`exoatlas` is a Python package for interacting with basic properties of exoplanets and Solar System planets.
+Welcome! `exoatlas` is a Python package for interacting with basic properties of exoplanets and Solar System planets.
 It provides a friendly way to download useful data from online archives like the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu) and [JPL Solar System Dynamics](https://ssd.jpl.nasa.gov), easy access to planet properties, and some pre-packaged visualizations for summarizing and comparing populations of planets.

 ## 📦 How to Install `exoatlas`
 For most users, simply installing via